 - Travel and medical insurance

 - $1,035 to Northern Illinois Univeristy (for those who wish to receive 10 college credits)

-CLS occasionally is able to offer scholarships of up to $500 to eligible participants.
-Interested candidates need to inquire with CLS for eligibility and submit a complete application and required forms by March 15, 2017.
+CLS occasionally is able to offer scholarships to eligible participants.
+Interested candidates need to inquire with CLS for eligibility and submit a complete application and required forms by April 16, 2018.
 For those who may qualify for an outside grant to subsidize the program cost, there are a number of organizations where you can apply for the grant directly.
 You also might want to contact your local Lao organization or the financial aid office for support.
 For further information and a list of funding sources, please visit CLS webpage or contact the CLS office.
 We can also put you in touch with past scholarship recipients for more information on the application process.

 *If the student is accepted into SAIL, the application fee will apply toward the program cost.

 CANCELLATION / REFUND POLICY

 All cancellations must be made in writing and are effective when received by CLS: